skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 ### Quick mode

-Turn **Quick mode** on in Settings and the app changes its boot behaviour: on launch it immediately syncs every new photo, shows a single "Syncing…" line while it works, then exits straight back to TWiLight Menu++ — no menu, no browsing.
+Turn **Quick mode** on in Settings and the app changes its boot behaviour: on launch it immediately syncs every new photo, showing a single "Syncing…" line while it works, then exits straight back to TWiLight Menu++ — no menu, no browsing.
 It's the grab-and-go option for "I just took some photos, put them on the carousel."